The first principle I set out in the previous post which was essential for a good decision : “Adequate model of product and process.”

 An ability to model of the way you want to work is important too.
 If you are considering a new way of working, want to expand or re-formulate the work flow or are being obliged to do so by the pressure of business it would be a disappointment to have a software system which knows nicely the difference between Kevlar sock-weave and heat-stakes and IDC connectors but condemns users to shoe-horn their work flow, the collaboration steps and hand-offs and release safeguards into functions inadequate to represent the organization’s reality.
 There is another set of representations here to be adequately modeled – ones which could be overlooked during evaluation, but will not go unnoticed during deployment by disgruntled users as inefficiencies and compromises become apparent.

-It has become commonplace over the last two years for Mentor Graphics to get involved in Capital pre-sales interaction using a simple yet revealing modeling technique derived from cross-functional flowcharts.
+It has become commonplace over the last two years for Mentor Graphics to get involved in CHS pre-sales interaction using a simple yet revealing modeling technique derived from cross-functional flowcharts.
 This is increasingly a significant part of the “due diligence” which takes place prior to implementation.
 Consultants, sales technical specialists and account managers are well versed in how to apply the knowledge and methodologies of process analysis to individual customers’ needs.